To know how to calm an anxious dog, you need to know why a dog becomes stressed. Let’s find where this anxiety comes from and what to do…

-A dog may also bark or whine more than usual if he feels stressed.
-While barking is normal in most cases, it increases when a dog feels stressed.
-A dog that is tense or afraid may be barking to get your attention – attention that will help him feel more soothed.
+A tense or afraid dog may be barking to get your attention – attention that will help him feel more soothed.

 - Drooling, Licking, or Yawning

-If a dog yawns, licks, or drools to extremes, they may feel stressed.
-Any type of nervous reaction can lead to these types of behaviors.
+If a dog yawns, licks, or drools to extremes, it may feel stressed.
+Any nervous reaction can lead to these types of behaviors.